 Figure 2B shows a rugged landscape with several peaks (at 11110, 11101, and 00000).
 If the population starts at 11111, it is most likely to go through 11110 and/or 11101.
 However, if the supply of mutations is low (WM, weak-mutaiton regime), the population risks getting permanently stuck there, and thus not able to locate the global optimum at 00000.
 By "permanently" I mean that the population will sit there for a very long time.
 Eventually it will move up, but it can take longer than other events that can change the landscape, and, if the fitness of those suboptimal genotypes are too low, the population can go extinct before they are able to escape to higher fitness.
 Fitness also affects population size, so that a population sitting on 11110 would in this case be about 10% lower than if it were sitting on 00000.
 In the simulation shown in Vid.
 1 the population size is fixed at N=1,000, so this effect does therefore not occur.
 The mutation rate is very high, so the population is able to escape 11101 and 11110 by crossing the valley to reach 00000.

 Video 1.
 Evolution in a rugged landscape.
-A population of 1,000 individuals starts at genotype 11111.
+A population of 1,000 individuals evolving on a fitness graph all starting at genotype 11111.
 Mutation rate is 0.1 per generation (= chance to have one mutation; no double-mutations allowed here).
 The simulation is a Moran process (one individual is replaced by the offspring of another every update).
 The area of the circles are proportional to the number of individuals at that genotype.

 One way to quantify how predictable evolution is is using information theory.
 The Shannon entropy was used by Szendro et al. (2013) to quantify how predictable evolution is in simulations of evolution in the Aspergillus niger fitness landscape (Fig. 3).
 One simply counts the frequency, pi, of each endpoint in a large number of replicate simulations (here, 100), and calculates the entropy as